 Melanie has been interested in Ngāti Rangitihi politics for the past ten years and is passionate about transparency, social justice and prioritising tikanga and kawa within Trust processes.
 She holds a PhD in neuroscience and her career in Māori health has seen her present to the United Nations in New York.
 Melanie believes we need to work together to strengthen our social, economic, health, environmental and cultural bases, and to uphold our mana and keep our home fires burning.
 Melanie Cheung’s grandparents were Kaui Rondon and Alan Caverhill whose daughter Potchie (Robin) is Melanie’s mother.

 Merepeka Raukawa-Tait is a professional administrator with an interest in central and local government politics, environmental management, and Māori economic and social development.
 Merepeka is an elected member of the Lakes District Health Board, a member of the Executive of the Rotorua Chamber of Commerce, a Ministerial Appointee on the Te Arawa Whānau Ora Regional Leadership Group, and an executive member of the Rotorua Social Services Council.
 She also runs her own consultancy specialising in organisational development and change management.

-Taiche is a current trustee of Ruawahia 2B Trust and a digger operator for J Swap, having previously worked for five seasons with the Wilding Pine Crew.
-He and his wife, plus their five tamariki, have lived in Matata for the past six years, and Taiche plays an active role within our community.
+Taichi is a current trustee of Ruawahia 2B Trust and a digger operator for J Swap, having previously worked for five seasons with the Wilding Pine Crew.
+He and his wife, plus their five tamariki, have lived in Matata for the past six years, and Taichi plays an active role within our community.
 His passions include rugby and hunting for kai and he holds a PhD in spud-peeling at the marae.
-Taiche is committed to helping our people plan for their future and to focus on our values as whānau.
+Taichi is committed to helping our people plan for their future and to focus on our values as whānau.

 Ngāti Rangitihi, Ngāti Awa, Whakatohea